marsbar-toolbox/marsbar/README.rst

 ****

-There's a ``marsbar_example_data`` sub-directory, but this is only to store a few smaller files that will go into the marsbar data package.
-To reconstruct the marsbar example data, download and unpack the current marsbar example data somewhere (outside the repository working tree), copy the ``marsbar_example_data`` files into this tree, bump the version number in the directory name of the example data, and re-release.
+There's a ``marsbar_example_data`` sub-directory, but this is only to store a few smaller files that will go into the Marsbar data package.
+To reconstruct the Marsbar example data, download and unpack the current Marsbar example data somewhere (outside the repository working tree), copy the ``marsbar_example_data`` files into this tree, bump the version number in the directory name of the example data, and re-release.